ABOUT THE CZECH REPUBLIC

 XLII ANTARCTIC TREATY CONSULTATIVE MEETING AND XXII MEETING OF THE COMMITTEE FOR ENVIRONMENTAL PROTECTION

 The Czech Republic is a landlocked country in Central Europe bordered by Germany to the West, Austria to the South, Slovakia to the East and Poland to the North-East.
 The Czech Republic covers an area of 78 866 km², has 10.6 million inhabitants, and its capital and largest city is Prague with 1.3 million residents.
-It is a parliamentary republic, with the President as head of State and Prime Minister as head of Government.
-The Parliament is bicameral, with a Chamber of Deputies and a Senate.
+It is a parliamentary Republic, with the President as Head of State and Prime Minister as Head of Government.
+The Parliament is bicameral, with a Chamber of Deputies and the Senate.
 The Czech Republic is a member of international intergovernmental organizations such as the European Union (EU), NATO, the OECD, the United Nations, the OSCE, and the Council of Europe.

 The Czech Republic boasts 12 UNESCO World Heritage Sites.
 All of them are in the cultural category.
 The country is also known for its various museums, spa towns, castles and chateaus, cathedrals and churches.
 The two leading sports in the Czech Republic are ice hockey and football (soccer).

 The Czech Republic has a temperate continental climate, with warm summers and cold, cloudy and snowy winters.
 The temperature difference between summer and winter is relatively high, due to its geographical position.

 The Czech landscape is exceedingly varied.
 Bohemia, to the West, consists of a basin drained by the Elbe (Labe) and Vltava rivers, surrounded by mostly low mountains, such as the Krkonoše.
 The highest point in the country, Sněžka (1603m), is located here.